 Hypocrites!
 Jesus rebuked the religious leaders with that accusation.
-Could we be guilty of hypocrisy, too?
+Hypocrisy isn’t as obvious as it might seem.
+These leaders certainly didn’t see themselves that way.
+Even if our intentions are good, could we be guilty of hypocrisy, too?
 And what about our parenting?
-Is the goal to have well-behaved children and could we be in danger of raising little hypocrites?
-How does understanding the deeper issues help us point our children to Christ?
+Is the goal to have well-behaved children and, if so, could we be in danger of raising little hypocrites?
+How does understanding the deeper issues help us avoid this dangerous trap and help us point our children to a genuine relationship with Christ?

 Leviticus 5 & 6